shiva/blog-posts/post/2016-12-29-working-with-large-c-codebases.md

 ### Searching for symbols

 The product that I work on, has over 22 million lines of source -- most of it a nightmare.
 I use vim as my editor of choice [^1].
-Both cscope and ctags (integrated into vim), allow me to quickly move between files and lookup definitions of symbols, and help in understand the challenge at hand.
-Throw is the fuzzy find capabilities of the most awesome [Ctrl+p plugin][1], and vim becomes the best 'IDE' out there!
+Both cscope and ctags (integrated into vim), allow me to quickly move between files and lookup definitions of symbols, and help in understanding the challenge-du-jour.

+Throw in fuzzy find capabilities of the most awesome [Ctrl+p plugin][1], and vim becomes the best 'IDE' out there!

 However, large code bases result in very large indexes.
 A fully indexed ctags file for the product I work is several gigabytes.
 At this scale, searching for a symbols slows vim down substantially.
 It is vital to isolate and index a portion of the source -- the part that I am interested in on a given day.